p4-team/ctf/2020-10-04-trendmicro/re-2-100/README.md

 New PC: 0x9317, [0x0031] = 00, Y = 00
 ```

 Looks like we need to patch `$9916`, then.
-Careful to take into account the iNES header, we try our modification out:
+Careful to take into account the iNES header and ROM load address, we try our modification out:

 ```python
 >>> d = open('impossible_game.nes', 'rb').read()